CNL Wiki

 • memory files go to: movieParadigm/memory_subjects

-• download .wav backup audio from voice recorder, upload to LTS
+• download .wav backup audio from phone, upload to box and LTS